What Are The Most Common Types Of Seat Belts?

 Seat belts are responsible for saving hundreds of thousands of lives since they were first implemented in vehicles.
 The belts stop a person’s forward movement in the case of an accident or sudden stop, and prevent the wearer from being thrown into a windshield or ejected from the vehicle.

-While there are many different types of seat belts that are used in cars, aircraft, boats and other powered vehicles, there are six primary types of safety restraints that are used in passenger vehicles.
+While there are different types of seat belts that are used in cars, aircrafts, boats and other powered vehicles, there are six primary types of safety restraints that are used in passenger vehicles.

 Common Seat Belt Designs

 These seat belts were the first type of safety restraint created.
 The belt wraps across the waist of the occupant, and usually have an adjustment mechanism which allows them to be tightened or loosened.
 Today, they are most commonly found in airplanes.

 The sash type of seat belt is worn over the occupant’s shoulder and is generally fastened at the waist, on the “B” pillar of the vehicle.
 Used mainly throughout the 1960’s, this style was found to have a design flaw that enabled occupants to slide out of it under certain accident conditions.

 As the name implies, this design is a combination of the lap style and sash type of seat belt.
 This design secures passengers from each side of the waist, as well as over the shoulder.